StephenLingham/notes/code/kubernetes-cheat-sheet.md

 `kubectl exec <pod-name> -c <container-name> -- env`

 ## How can I change an environment variable on a running pod?
-Method 1: Execute an interactive shell on the pod then set the environment variable from inside the pod
+**Method 1**: Execute an interactive shell on the pod then set the environment variable from inside the pod
 `kubectl exec -it <pod-name> -- sh`
 `export <key>=<value>`

-Method 2: Set it on the pod's deployment
+**Method 2**: Set it on the pod's deployment
 `kubectl set env deploy/<deployment-name> <key>=<value>`

-Method 3: Edit the deployment's YAML and set it that way
+**Method 3**: Edit the deployment's YAML and set it that way
 `kubectl edit deploy/<deploy-name>`

-Method 4: Edit the ConfigMap then restart the deployment
+**Method 4**: Edit the ConfigMap then restart the deployment
 `kubectl edit configmap <config-map-name>`
 `kubectl rollout restart deploy/<deployment-name>`